MicrosoftDocs/customer-voice/cv-docs/custom-header.md

 ## Change header text alignment

 You can change the alignment of header text in the combination of the horizontal and vertical alignments.
-In horizontal alignment, you can choose the text to be either left, center, or right aligned.
-In vertical alignment, you choose the text to be either top, middle, or bottom aligned.
-So, you can align you can align the header text in nine different alignments.
+In the horizontal alignment, you can choose the text to be aligned either to the left, center, or right.
+In the vertical alignment, you can choose the text to be aligned either at the top, middle, or bottom.
+So, you can position the header text in nine different alignments.

 1. Open the survey in which you want to change the alignment of survey header text.